Fajita Stuffed Chicken

 Bake them for 15 minutes, so they soften up.
 Mix half the fajita seasoning into the softened vegetables.

 Step Two: Open each pouch you cut into the chicken.
-Add the onion and pepper mixture to each of the chicken breasts evenly.
+Add the onion mixture to each little pocket.
 Then, close up the pieces of chicken.

-Lay the chicken breasts in the casserole pan and add the rest of the fajita seasoning on top.
+Lay the chicken breasts in the baking dish and add the rest of the fajita seasoning on top.

 NOTE: During the last 10 minutes of baking time, you can add cheese on top of each piece of chicken.
-This is optional but does add lots of yummy flavors.
+This is optional.

-- Add some tomatoes to each pouch before cooking.
-Yum!
+- Tomatoes – Add some roasted or sliced fresh tomatoes to each pouch before cooking.

-- Drizzle with some fresh lime juice right before serving.
+- Lime – Serve with a few fresh lime wedges.
+Or drizzle with some fresh lime juice right before serving.

 This should not be a problem with the method I use of cutting a pouch into the chicken breast.
 But, if you have an issue with the ingredients falling out, go ahead and add some toothpicks around the edges.
 This should prevent any problems.
 Just remove the toothpicks after the chicken is cooked and before you serve it.